guro18/Exercise-Softhouse/README.md

 F can have child elements: T and A

-Please see the exampleInput.txt, exampleOutput.xml and XMLstructures.png for reference
+Please see the example-input.txt, example-output.xml and xml-structures.png for reference

 ## Features
 - Parse row-based input files